 Thus, this memorandum will first discuss whether the act of offering the aforementioned devices for removing access control constitutes an infringement of another person's legal interests, and then further discuss whether any restrictions under other laws or ordinances will be apply.
-(For details regarding issues other than the infringement of rights under the Copyright Law, see II-2-5 "Providing IDs and Passwords on the Internet.")
+(For details regarding issues other than the infringement of rights under the Copyright Act, see section II-7 of the present Guidelines, "Providing IDs and Passwords on the Internet.")

-(1) Whether the aforementioned devices fall under the infringement of rights under the Copyright Law
+(1) Whether the aforementioned devices fall under the infringement of rights under the Copyright Act